 The ALLHAT-LLT showed that despite a moderate reduction in total and LDL cholesterol with pravastain treatment, there was no difference in mortality, CHD or stroke compared with usual care treatment for moderate hypercholesterolemia.
 The lack of clinical benefit with statin therapy is in contrast to the results observed in other large statin trials such as 4S, CARE, LIPID, and PROSPER, all of which demonstrated a benefit in morbidity and/or mortality with statin therapy.
 While total and LDL cholesterol were statistically significantly lower with pravastain treatment, the magnitude of teh clinical difference compared to the usual care arm was less than expected at the onset of the trial.
 Part of the reason for the lower than expect cholesterol difference and the lack of benefit in CHD and mortality between the two arms may be due to the relatively high incidence of statin use in the usual care arm (17% by year 4).
 Furthermore, patients with the highest cholesterals in whom the benefits may have been the greatest, were likely among those treated with statins in the usual care arm.
 While treatment in the usual care arm was according to the discretion of the primary care physician, “vigorous” cholesterol-lowering therapy in the usual care group was discouraged unless warranted by a change in clinical circumstances.
 Nonetheless, 17% of patients in the usual care arm received statin therapy by year 4 and 30% started on a lipid-lowering drug during the trial despite only 5% of patients sustained an event that precipitated the lipid-lowering therapy.
 The lack of difference in cholesterol reduction likely explains much of the lack of difference in clinical outcomes.
 Patients in the ALLHAT-LLT trial differed in many regards from patients enrolled in other large scale statin trials: all patients were also receiving hypertensive therapy from the main ALLHAT trial and there was a larger proportions of elderly, women, blacks, and Hispanics than most other statin trials.
 In a meta-analysis of 9 large statin trials including ALLHAT-LLT, total cholesterol was reduced 18% with statin therapy, CHD events were reduced 27% (95% CI, 23%-31%) and mortality was reduced 14% (95% CI, 10%-18%).
 Given the significant findings of the meta-analysis and the probable explanation of statin use in the usual care arm for the lack of benefit in ALLHAT-LLT, the current guidelines should continued to be followed for lipid-lowering therapy for the prevention and treatment of cardiovascular disease.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Diet, Hypertension, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Homozygous Familial Hypercholesterolemia, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Diet, Hypertension, Smoking

 Keywords: Stroke, Neoplasms, Hyperlipidemias, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Diabetes Mellitus, Type 2, Risk Factors, Hypercholesterolemia, Hispanic Americans, Smoking, Heart Failure, Pravastatin, Triglycerides, Hypertension, Fasting